 Journals are an age-old tradition — just ask Benjamin Franklin.
 That said, the aptly titled Day One serves as a digital companion for those looking to capture life’s little moments.
 Aside from text, the app also incorporates photos, reminders, and tags, the latter of which help tremendously with staying organized.
 The best part?
 Password protection keeps potential prying eyes at bay.

-Day One is free to use, but for unlimited journals and photos — not to mention all future updates — you’ll want to consider the premium subscription ($35 a year).
+Day One is free to use, but for unlimited journals and photos — not to mention all future updates — you’ll want to consider the premium subscription ($2.92 per month billed annually).

 Evernote is the undisputed king of note-taking apps, and for good reason.
 It’s simple, organized intuitively, and syncs with just about any web-based service you can imagine.
 And since it’s one of the most popular apps in existence, there’s a veritable boatload of browser extensions and add-ons available for it as well.